Establishing effective flexible working

 New starters

 Consider setting up a buddying system for your new members of the team.
-Pair them with a more experience team member and encourage regular communication.
+Pair them with a more experienced team member and encourage regular communication.
 For employees working from home, you could suggest that they hold regular and short virtual coffee catch ups via Zoom to discuss any questions or concerns.

 Wellbeing and health and safety